matthiasprobst/h5RDMtoolbox/README.md

 - `requests`: Used to download files from the internet

 #### Optional dependencies

+To run unit tests or to enable certain features, additional dependencies must be installed.

 Install optional dependencies by specifying them in square brackets after the package name, e.g.: